EpicOrange/riichi_advanced/documentation/american.md

 - Open Hands: The contents of all hands are revealed to everyone.
 Primarily useful as a debug or teaching feature.

 The following mods are planned to be supported (not necessarily in this order):
-- PIE: Each player starts with 600¢.
-If a player runs out of ¢, they need not pay.
 - Stacks: Instead of performing the Charleston with other players, perform the Charleston with 7 stacks of 3 tiles in front of you.
 After the Charleston is complete, the remaining tiles are all shuffled back into the wall.
 - Futures: Each player gets to peek at their next draw.
 - Hot Wall: If a player deals in with a previously-undiscarded tile during the last portion of the wall, they pay for the table.